abeldantas/habit-tracker/README.md

 ## Features

-- Monthly calendar view (currently May 2025)
+- Interactive calendar view for any month and year
+- Month and year navigation with minimal UI
 - Track daily:
   - Weight
   - Body fat percentage